Brisbane: (07) 3221 4999

 Given strict time limits do apply, we urge you to contact Potts Lawyers as soon as you are served with a personal injury claim so that we may adequately protect your best interests.

-Historical Child Sexual Abuse Claims
+d) Historical Child Sexual Abuse Claims

 Previously, the party exposed to child sexual abuse had a right to bring the claim before they reached the age of 21 years, otherwise the party had to apply to Court to overcome the limitation period by arguing a material change in their life led to the realisation of the injury subsequently caused.
 Failing to bring their claim within these two methods meant that the right to make a claim was exhausted, and the person became statute barred from advancing their compensation claim.
 This practice however, no longer exists.

-Historical child sexual abuse claims are made under either the National Redress Scheme, or the Personal Injuries Proceedings Act 2002 (Qld).
+Historical child sexual abuse claims are made under the National Redress Scheme, or the Personal Injuries Proceedings Act 2002 (Qld).

 The compensation claim falls under the National Redress Scheme if an institution was responsible for bringing the injured party into contact with the person whom sexually abused the party as a child.
 In these circumstances, the Federal government will respond to an application for redress made by the injured party.